 This shift also makes it easier to talk about the big ideas of mathematics.
 Most of the time we spend our classroom time so focused on the minutia that we forget that there are some powerful ideas in mathematics that are useful tools for thinking for students.

 Here is a presentation to explain some of what this shift looks like for me.

 Mathematics education has to change.
 I have spent my life either feeling defensive about my love of mathematics, or commiserating with people who agree with me.
 People say that they hate mathematics because they do not see how it is relevant.
-Let's change mathematics curriculum so that context is king.
+Let’s change mathematics curriculum so that context (which does not necessarily have to be “real world” but should be meaningful) is king.

 Update: In my current work as a curriculum developer, I’ve been working on an alternative to the proposal above in our curriculum work which embeds contexts where they are meaningful but does not flip the arrangement as above.
 The key shift in our curriculum work is viewing students as sense-makers and fore-fronting student thinking as much as possible while still making mathematics accessible to all students (through shifts in instructional practices rather than shifts in the mathematics itself).